richardli/LGGM/README.md

 Rscript process_java_output/process_java_results_sim1A.r
 ```

+## Simulation: estimating the latent graphical model with classification
-4. Run a simple classification model described in Section 5.2
+1. Run a simple classification model described in Section 5.2
 Again we only run 1000 iterations with 5 classes.
 It takes about 10 minutes.
 ```
 cd ../src